Continue Sun / Moon rise/set module, complete Great Anomaly & Projection

 fed in reverse; but of course one would not get the same results!

-In this video we fast forward the differentials and
+In the first video we fast forward the differentials and

 then briefly stop at various points.
 The Projection assembly is in the